telerik/xaml-docs/controls/radcombobox/populating-with-data/binding-to-object.md

 # Binding to Collection

-To bind the __RadComboBox__ to a collection of business objects, you should set its __ItemsSource__ property.
-If you want the changes to the collection to be automatically reflected in the __RadComboBoxItems__, the collection needs to implement the __INotifyCollectionChanged__ interface and your business objects have to implement the __INotifyPropertyChanged__ interface.

 This tutorial will guide you through the process of binding a __RadComboBox__ to a collection of business objects.
-It will also demonstrates two ways of customizing the visualization of the bound items.
+It also demonstrates two ways of customizing the visualization of the bound items.

 * [Set the DisplayMemberPath Property](#set-the-displaymemberpath-property)
 * [Define a Custom ItemTemplate](#define-a-custom-itemtemplate)

 >tip Before reading this tutorial you should get familiar with the [Data Binding]({%slug radcombobox-populating-with-data-binding-support-overview%}) support of the __RadComboBox__ control.

+To bind the __RadComboBox__ to a collection of business objects, you should set its __ItemsSource__ property.
+If you want the changes to the collection to be automatically reflected in the __RadComboBoxItems__, the collection needs to implement the __INotifyCollectionChanged__ interface and your business objects have to implement the __INotifyPropertyChanged__ interface.

 First, define the __RadComboBox__ control in your XAML as demonstrated in **Example 1**.